NARv22/data/README.md

 - **inputs/** contains 48 inputs.
 There are 12 inputs for each perturbation threshold, which ranges from 0.001 to 0.004.

-- **results/** contains experimental results for Figure 4 and Table 1 (lower part) in the submission, and Figure 3 and Table 1 in the supplementary material, organized w.r.t. the networks (4x100 and 6x100, respectively) and then the perturbation thresholds.
+- **results/** contains experimental results for Figures 4 and 8, Tables 1 and 3 in the submission, organized w.r.t. the networks (4x100 and 6x100, respectively) and then the perturbation thresholds.

     Each csv file named by the two tools (e.g. NARv[M]_vs_Marabou.csv) contains the experimental data for the comparison between those